antongolub/misc/packages/esbuild/plugin-hybrid-export/README.md

 PoC

 ## Problem
 [Hybrid package](https://2ality.com/2019/10/hybrid-npm-packages.html) is a quite specific approach when, for some reason, you may need to support both modern (esm) and legacy (cjs) architectures.
-Node.js does some internal magic to support both:
+Node.js brings a portion of internal magic for this:
 > ⚠️ When importing CommonJS modules, the module.exports object is provided as the default export.
 Named exports **may be available**, provided by static analysis as a convenience for better ecosystem compatibility.
 > https://nodejs.org/api/esm.html#import-statements